openworldza/hpr-docs/docs/index.md

 permalink: /
 ---

-# HPR Registry — User Documentation
+# HPR Registry — Documentation

 The HPR Registry is a pedigree registry for Hunt, Point, Retrieve (HPR) breeds in South Africa.
 It is a members-only system — all users must sign in and have